-If you experience any of the above symptoms, do consult your doctor immediately.
+If you experience any of the above symptoms, do consult a doctor about oesophageal cancer treatment in Singapore immediately.

 How is oesophageal cancer diagnosed?

-Before oesophageal cancer surgery can take place, an endoscopy must be performed.
+Before oesophageal cancer surgery can take place, an endoscopy must be performed at your local clinic in Singapore.
 Through an endoscopy, the doctor uses a long flexible tube called an endoscope with a tiny camera and light on the end to look inside your oesophagus.
 The oesophagus is checked for growths or abnormal looking areas.
 Tissue samples (biopsies) of any abnormal looking structures may be taken and sent them to the laboratory for examination using a microscope.